1973 Winston Western 500: Race

 For the first five years of his NASCAR career Cecil "Flash" Gordon was a stalwart FoMoCo racer but for 1973 he made the big switch to General Motors.
 This race marked the debut for his brand-new #24 Chevrolet and while he went out with transmission failure here Gordon would remain in the GM stable throughout almost all of his remaining NASCAR starts.
 He'd race Chevrolets exclusively for the next six seasons before he started running a variety of different cars from GM.

 Mark Donohue drove an AMC Matador featured a set of disc brakes – new for NASCAR racing at the time – and led 138 laps en route to the win.
 David Pearson won the pole but never led and fell out with clutch failure, while Richard Petty started fifth and led 39 laps before his engine failed while leading on Lap 95.
 Bobby Allison finished second driving a self-fielded Chevrolet following a surprise divorce from the Richard Howard team.
 Cale Yarborough, new driver for Howard's team with the cars renumbered to #11, fell out with transmission failure.

 Finishing a respectable 15th was Gerald Thompson in a '73 Pontiac Grand Am.
 Unfortunately after losing an engine in their Daytona qualifier the following month, the team apparently packed it in due to lack of funding.
-If so, it was a shame, because the Grand Am made for a very cool looking stock car.